zhangyiran0000-wq/zhangyiran0000-wq.github.io/_Project Demo/Project Demos.md

   <!-- Description (RIGHT) -->
   <div style="flex: 1; min-width: 260px;" class="desc">

-  **Approach:** Using the game theoretical appraoch to generate natural scenes.
+  The bayesian game-theoretic approach is used to generate natural scenes for testing.
+The scene genration algorithm is validated using the Turing test.
   </div>
 </div>